Last Updated on

 If you have to change the soil too acidic then you will need to repeat the steps above as the soil with a turn more alkaline over time and may need doing yearly.

 It may be better to grow blue hydrangeas in pots as it easier to control the ph of the soil.

 If grown in pots then you can plant the hydrangea in ericaceous compost with is acid compost, you can then easily feed with acid feeds to keep the compost acid.
 Feeds which are labelled as for plants such as azaleas, rhododendron and Pieris are ideal as they are acid feeds.
 You can also buy bluing compounds from garden centres which contain aluminium sulphate for turning hydrangeas blue and they work very well for potted plants.

 Turning your hydrangea pink

-To raise the ph of the soil to turn blue hydrangeas pink you can add lime to the soil several times a year and feed with a high phosphorous fertilizer and repeat yearly.
+To raise the ph of the soil to turn blue hydrangeas pink you can add lime to the soil several times a year and feed with high phosphorous fertilizer and repeat yearly.

 Why not grow pink hydrangeas in pots